-Risk Management Committee plays an important role with duties as assigned by the Board of Directors as follows.

-- (1) Define a policy and operational framework to operate risk management of the company, advise the Board and the management on issues concerning risk management in the enterprise level, which covers four categories, including Strategic Risks (S), Operational Risks (O), Financial Risks (F), and Compliance Risk (C). - (2) Monitor and support the organisation's overall risk management (Enterprise Wide Risk Management).
+- Risk Management Committee plays an important role with duties as assigned by the Board of Directors as follows. - (1) Define a policy and operational framework to operate risk management of the Company, as well as giving advice to the Board of Directors and the Management regarding the organization's risk management, which must cover 9 categories of risk including Business risk, Production risk, Operation risk, SHE risk, Climate Change & Hazard Risk, Financial Risk, Compliance Risk, Intangible Assets Risk, and Corruption & Fraud Risk. - (2) Monitor and support the organisation's overall risk management (Enterprise Wide Risk Management).
 Emphasising the importance of risks (Risk Awareness), any operation concerned risk management must bring each factor into consideration before making a decision on what resources and processes to be properly use. - (3) Analyse and evaluate risks and potentials that may occur, including impact to both internal and external operation of the company. - (4) Present a work plan and report on the adequacy of the implementation following the roadmap and the risk control system to the Audit Committee and The Board of Directors at least once every quarter. - (5) Acts as a hub to oversee significant risks. - (6) Perform other duties as assigned by the Board of Directors. - (7) Risk Management Committee may consult independent experts if necessary at the expense of the company, subject to approval by the Board before proceeding.